The following sections provide information about attenuation and interoperability for SONET/SDH PICs.

 To prevent saturation, you might need to attenuate power at the PIC receiver, particularly if you know that it has a shorter reach than the transceiver that is sending the signal.
 Determine the amount of attenuation needed by measuring the power level at each receiver.
 Attenuate the power to bring it within the allowable range; for short lengths of fiber, with fiber and connector loss close to zero, an attenuator of 5 to 10 dB should be sufficient.

-For example, if you use an intermediate-reach (IR) PIC in one router, and a short-reach (SR) PIC in another router, the IR transceiver might transmit more power than the SR PIC can receive without experiencing saturation, so you might need to attenuate power at the SR receiver.
+For example, the quad-wide SONET/SDH OC48 PIC used in an M20 or M40 router is an intermediate-reach (IR) PIC.
+The single-wide SONET/SDH OC48 PIC used in an M40e or M160 router is a short-reach (SR) PIC.
+The IR transceiver might transmit more power than the SR PIC can receive without experiencing saturation, so you might need to attenuate power at the SR receiver.
 The IR receiver should not require attenuation, because the SR transmit levels do not exceed the IR transceiver's reception levels.

 For information about the maximum and minimum input and output levels for various transceiver types, see Synchronous Optical Network (SONET) Transport Systems: Common Generic Criteria, document number GR-253-CORE, published by Telcordia Technologies (formerly Bellcore).